amielsy/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - An identifier of the subject who carried out the experiment.
 Source: (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

+###Requirements for run_analysis.R

+1.Merges the training and the test sets to create one data set.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.
+3.Uses descriptive activity names to name the activities in the data set.
+4.Appropriately labels the data set with descriptive variable names.
+5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##Transformations done on original dataset

 Extract wanted features from feature.txt.
 We only want the variables with mean or standard deviation.